2017 Student Research Grant Program

-The Student Research Grant Program gives a student the opportunity to work with a practicing or academic family physician to conduct clinical or educational research.
+The Student Research Grant Program gives students the opportunity to work with a practicing or academic family physician to conduct clinical or educational research.

 Jointly funded through the CAFP and AAFP Foundations, the goal of the Student Research Grant Program is to offer California medical students the opportunity to research contemporary issues in family medicine.
-The research is typically conducted over the summer and runs approximately two to three months.
+Research is typically conducted over the summer and runs approximately two to three months.

 Two grants are available for students currently attending and in good standing at a California medical school.
 Preference is given to second and third year medical students.
 The 2017 application deadline has passed and we are no longer accepting applications.

 Past topics have included: